Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Conclusion and outlook

 In this work we have studied the interactions between Wannier excitons.
 Specifically, we have derived an effective potential between two ground-state excitons as well as a many-body description for an interacting gas of excitons.
-Via a variational approach we have obtained an effective eigenvalue equation for the biexciton states, from where we could identify an effective exciton--exciton potential.
+Via a variational approach we have obtained a generalized eigenvalue problem for the biexciton states which can be rewritten as a Schr\"odinger equation, from where we could identify an effective exciton--exciton potential.
 This potential is nonlocal in position space and depends on the spin states of the (combined) conduction and valence electrons.
 We have computed this potential for the specific case of 2D hydrogen-like excitons in the heavy-hole limit, where it becomes local, and shown that it exactly reproduces the singlet and triplet potentials first obtained by Heitler and London in the treatment of the dihydrogen molecule.
 We have also used the same theory to derive the correct van der Waals behavior of two $s$-wave excitons in the limit of large separation.

-Regarding the many-body treatment of excitons, we have used a finite-temperature path-integral formalism to obtain a formal action for a bosonic exciton field introduced via a Hubbard--Stratonovich transformation.
-This many-body theory provides many-body exciton--exciton interactions up to arbitrary order, which are temperature-dependent and incorporate retardation effects.
-From this formal result we have derived an effective quartic excitonic action.
-The corresponding two-exciton interaction term, when considered on shell and in the zero-temperature limit, reduces to the same exciton--exciton interaction components obtained from the variational approach.
-Furthermore, this effective action produces the correct expression for the equal-time two-exciton propagator.
-The effective exciton potential and the derived exciton action are the main results of this work.
+The potential we have derived takes into account the internal structure of the excitons, and in particular includes the effects of all possible exchange processes that can take place between the constituent electrons and holes.
+As a result, it is reliable also at short distances.
+This is not the case for existing empirical approaches often based on classical point-charge or dipole--dipole treatments of the exciton--exciton coupling, which usually only correctly model the long-distance physics of the interacting system.
+As the physics responsible for the binding of two excitons are sensitive to the short- and intermediate-distance features of the exciton--exciton interaction (cf. Fig.\ \ref{fig: Heitler--London potential}, where the position of the minimum of the singlet potential is of the order of the exciton radius), our theory is expected to deliver much more accurate results for this and similar problems.